-Salt Sulphur Well & Veterans Memorial – During the late 1800’s salt sulphur springs drew thousands of visitors to Webster Springs each year.
-The water was thought to be beneficial for ills of the liver, stomach, kidneys and bladder and were sought for both health and luxury.
+Salt Sulphur Well & Veterans Memorial – During the late 1800s salt sulfur springs drew thousands of visitors to Webster Springs each year.
+The water was thought to be beneficial for ills of the liver, stomach, kidneys, and bladder and were sought for both health and luxury.
 One well remains, at the corner of Court Square.
 The 120-foot-deep well was drilled at this location in 1937.
 The well house was named as a Veteran’s Memorial in 1938, to honor those of Webster County who served in the military.
 In 2001, the old well house memorial was renovated and a new veteran’s wall was erected.

 Lowther’s Store – The Lowther’s Store is a historic general store that was the oldest continuous operating business in Webster County.
 Built around 1900 near the former town of Wheeler, the Lowther Store is also known as the John A. Hinkle and Son Store.
 The building is a one-story rectangular, wood-frame building with a foundation of field stones and posts.
 The Store is listed on the National Register of Historic Places.

-McLaughlin House – One of three physicians in Webster County, Dr. John McLaughlin was known as highly skilled in his profession.
+McLaughlin House – One of three physicians in Webster County, Dr. John McLaughlin, was known as highly skilled in his profession.
 His home was built in 1894 and the small building in front of the house was used as his office.